BU

 Rhodope Mountains

-The Rhodope Mountains region is known for its hearty stews, roasted meats, and wild mushroom dishes.
-Patatnik, a savory potato dish, and Smilyan beans are regional specialties.
+Known for hearty stews, roasted meats, and wild mushroom dishes.
+Patatnik (savory potato dish) and Smilyan beans are regional specialties.
+The cuisine reflects the region's mountainous terrain and traditional shepherding culture.

 Cultural Significance: